DNDi's interventions:

 Despite some progress, the fight against many NTDs remains off track, with a 66% rise in deaths from vector-borne NTDs since 2016.
 Women and children are disproportionately impacted by many NTDs and face double neglect because they remain underrepresented in R&D. Climate change is accelerating transmission of NTDs and expanding their geographic range.

-We urge Member States to:
+We urge Member States and WHO to:

-- Close the financing gap through new financing models, and integrate NTDs into health budgets and UHC packages.
+- Close the financing gap through new financing models, and integrate NTDs into health budgets and UHC packages;

 - Finalize the R&D blueprint for NTDs;

-- Promote inclusive research that addresses the specific medical needs of women and children;
+- Promote inclusive research that addresses the specific medical needs of women and children; and